In the LGBT-Christian dialogue, there are generally two major camps of thought:

 It has come to my attention that many people on both sides of this issue lack a comprehensive Biblical understanding of why either side believes what it does (really, who does, though?).
 In both cases, we usually end up regurgitating what we’ve been told our entire lives without questioning whether or not our reasoning is philosophically sound; we often do this without realizing exactly what we’re saying and end up simply talking past each other.
 If we ever hope to accomplish fruitful dialogue, we must learn how to communicate on the same page.

 This series of posts will attempt to rectify that situation by presenting what I believe to be the most pertinent data, followed by an analysis of what we can and cannot conclude from it.
-I will try to keep it simple, and as I state in my disclaimer from my About page, I am not a theological authority — I’m only here to help you think, not to tell you what to think.
-For all our sakes, you’re more than welcome to double check my facts.
+As I state in my disclaimer from my About page, I am not a theological authority — I’m only here to help you think, not to tell you what to think.
+For all our sakes, you’re more than welcome to fact-check me.